ctools/ctools/doc/source/users/reference_manual/cterror.rst

     observations, and ``CHI2`` uses the Chi squared statistic for all binned or stacked observations.

+``(like_accuracy = 0.005) [real]``
+    Absolute accuracy of maximum likelihood value.
+Reducing this value will increase the number of iterations and provide a more accurate maximum log likelihood value.
+Converserly, decreasing the value will result in less iterations at the expense of a less accurate maximum likelihood value.

 ``(max_iter = 50) [integer]``
-    Maximum number of iterations before stopping the likelihood profil computations.
+    Maximum number of iterations before stopping the likelihood profile computations.

 Standard parameters